The Strong, Weak and Benign Goodhart's law. An independence-free and paradigm-agnostic formalisation: Introduction

-From Charles Goodhart's remark in the context of monetary economics~\cite{goodhart_1975} to its reformulation by Keith Hoskin \cite{Hoskin_1996} and its popularisation by Marylin Strathern\cite{Strathern_1997}, Goodhart's law remained unformalised.
-It is only in recent years that a few attempts were made to transform this ``law'' from a popular wisdom to a well defined mathematical concept.
-Efforts to formalise Goodhart's law fall into 3 categories :
+From Charles Goodhart's remark in the context of monetary economics~\cite{goodhartMonetaryRelationshipsView1975} to its reformulation by Keith Hoskin \cite{hoskinAwfulIdeaAccountability1996} and its popularisation by Marylin Strathern\cite{strathernImprovingRatingsAudit1997}, Goodhart's law remained unformalised.
+However with the growing place of metrics, a growing body of work expresses the need for a better understanding of how Goodhart's law affects the reliance on metrics.
+To cite a few example : the AI governance literature\cite{dotanEvolvingAIRisk2024, birkstedtAIGovernanceThemes2023,thomasRelianceMetricsFundamental2022}, fairness literature \cite{weertsAreThereExceptions2022}, alignment research \cite{hsiaGoodhartsLawApplies2023,thomasRelianceMetricsFundamental2022}.
+As a response, several attempts has been made to formalise Goodhart's law to devise loss that can be provably resilient to it.
+Our work build on the work of \cite{el-mhamdiGoodhartsLawApplication2024} by taking the same formalisation but alleviating the independence hypothesis of their results.

+Our key contributions are the following : \begin{itemize} \item We alleviate the independence hypothesis of previous work. \item We derive a general result independent from the dependence structure with a general tail structure. \item We conduct a detailed analysis in two cases of dependence which highlight the importance of coupling. \item We propose a formal characterisation of different Goodhart's law effect that captures the different strenght of Goodhart's law. \item For reproducibility purposes, we verified the computations in our proofs with the \emph{symbolic computation} language Sympy~\cite{meurerSymPySymbolicComputing2017} and provide the code to do so in the supplementary materials~\footnote{LLMs are stricly not involved in any part of this paper}. \end{itemize}

+\paragraph{Paper structure.} The rest of this paper is organised as follows.
+In Section~\ref{sec:related_work}, we discuss some of the other work that formalised Goodhart's law.
+Section~\ref{sec:model} show our formal setup, in Section~\ref{sec:results} we first provide a comprehensive overview of our results, followed by their formal statements and sketches of proofs (detailed proofs are available in the Appendix), finally, Section~\ref{sec:discussion} discuss our results and proposes a comprehensive research agenda for future work.